Donald L. Jackson: Congress

+House Un-American Activities Committee

-Jackson was appointed to the House Un-American Activities Committee to replace future president Richard Nixon, who had just been elected to the United States Senate.
+His congressional service included the House Un-American Activities Committee, and a notable role in accusing Methodist Bishop G. Bromley Oxnam of engaging in communist activities.
+He was appointed to the committee to replace future president Richard Nixon, who had just been elected to the United States Senate.

+Civil Rights votes

+Jackson voted in favor of the Civil Rights Acts of 1957, but did not vote on the Civil Rights Act of 1960.

+He was not a candidate for renomination in 1960.

+Later career

-He worked as a radio and television commentator from 1960 to 1968, and was appointed by President Nixon as a commissioner on Interstate Commerce Commission in 1969.
+He worked as a radio and television commentator from 1960 to 1968, and was appointed by President Nixon as a commissioner on the Interstate Commerce Commission in 1969.

+Death and burial

 Jackson resided in Sosua, Dominican Republic, West Indies, until his death in Bethesda, Maryland, May 27, 1981.
 He was interred in Arlington National Cemetery.